Fasting and abstinence in the Catholic Church: United States

 Abstinence laws consider that meat comes only from animals such as chickens, cows, sheep or pigs – all of which live on land.
 Birds are also considered meat.
 Abstinence does not include meat juices and liquid foods made from meat.
-Thus, such foods as chicken broth, consomme, soups cooked or flavored with meat, meat gravies or sauces, as well as seasonings or condiments made from animal fat are technically not forbidden.
+Thus, such foods as chicken broth, consommé, soups cooked or flavored with meat, meat gravies or sauces, as well as seasonings or condiments made from animal fat are technically not forbidden.
 However, moral theologians have traditionally taught that we should abstain from all animal-derived products (except foods such as gelatin, butter, cheese and eggs, which do not have any meat taste).
 Fish are a different category of animal.
 Salt and freshwater species of fish, amphibians, reptiles, (cold-blooded animals) and shellfish are permitted.

 Because of this, many Catholic parishes in the United States sponsor a fish fry during Lent.
 In predominantly Catholic areas, restaurants may adjust their menus during Lent by adding seafood items to the menu in an attempt to appeal to Catholics.
 However, the same USCCB website says that:While fish, lobster and other shellfish are not considered meat and can be consumed on days of abstinence, indulging in the lavish buffet at your favorite seafood place sort of misses the point.
 Abstaining from meat and other indulgences during Lent is a penitential practice.